Updated: 17 hours ago

 The tour took us through the yo-yo history of the Jews in Poland up to and including the Holocaust and the post-Holocaust era.
 Our guide did her best but we were tired.
 As the culminating outing of our journey, we were wilting under a surfeit of information and it was difficult to focus and retain all the factoids.

-We perked up a bit when we found Icchok Suknik in the list of names of the fighters in the Warsaw Ghetto uprising.
+We perked up a bit when we found our relative Icchok Suknik in the list of names of the fighters in the Warsaw Ghetto uprising.
+Icchok (Itzhak) Suknik, nickname Koza (Polish for goat), is known for having saved the life of Mordechai Anielewicz, the leader of one of the resistance groups.

 That evening, we met for a group dinner at a classy restaurant - paid for from our contributions to the kitty.
 It truly was an excellent meal.